Submitting your dissertation for examination

 In very rare circumstances, if you think you will need longer to complete your dissertation contact your supervisor and the Informatics Graduate School (IGS) immediately.
 They will organise the request for an extension to your deadline.
 An extension must be approved by the Deputy Head of the IGS and the College of Science and Engineering College Office.
 Students will be charged a Continuation Fee for extensions; extension fees are calculated per month.
 Please note, you may also need an extension to your Visa; you should contact Edinburgh Global for information.
 Extensions to your funding may or may not be possible; you should contact your Supervisor and Institute Portfolio Manager.

-You must submit two soft-bound copies of your dissertation (as described above) (three copies if a second external examiner has been appointed) to the College Office (Weir Building, King's Buildings).
+You must submit two soft-bound copies of your dissertation (as described above) (three copies if a second external examiner has been appointed) to the College Office (Murchison House, north-west corner of the King's Buildings campus - via gate 1).

 If the nomination of examiners process has finished, the College Office will be able to send your dissertation to your examiners within 5 working days.
 If the examiners have not been appointed yet, there may be some delay in sending your dissertation to the examiners.
 Please read the Examination Process and Graduation pages for more information.